 - Bake for 1 hour, then turn off the oven and let the Pavlova cool completely inside the oven (they can even be left overnight)

 - When the meringue is cool, peel and cut the fruit (if needed).
 Add it to a medium bowl then add the water and sugar and mix to create juices.

 - Add powdered sugar (to taste), skimmed milk powder (This is to help give the whipped cream structure so it doesn’t flatten out too quickly), and vanilla to the cream.

 - Using a food processor, whip the cream until it thickens (this doesn’t take long at all so check often).

 - Spread half of the whipped cream into the craters of each Pavlova and do the same with the fruit.

-- My Pavlovas lasted two days in the fridge before going soft, but each environment is different so I recommend serving on the day of assembly.
+- My Pavlovas lasted two days in the fridge before going soft.
+However, each environment is different, so I recommend serving on the day of the assembly.

 Update Notes: This post was originally published in July of 2015, but was republished with new photos, step by step instructions and tips in July of 2021.